PoisotLab/ms_network_prediction/manuscript.md

 collection process.
 As with many ecological systems, networks of species interactions have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions have long-term, low-predictability consequences [@Burkle2013PlaInt].

-Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form [@McCann2007ProBio;
+Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form [@McCann2007ProBio; @Seibold2018NecMul].
-@Seibold2018NecMul].
-Here we provide a simple illustration to show how machine learning approaches can enable unreasonably effective prediction of interactions in a host-parasite system, which serves as a proof-of-concept for this conceptual framework.
-We then propose a roadmap forward for improving predictions using this approach, and provide a primer on the relevant tools and methods that could be incorporated into models of this type in the future in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla]
+Here we provide an data-driven illustration to show how machine learning approaches can enable unreasonably effective prediction of interactions whereby we construct a metaweb of host-parasite interactions across space, which serves as a proof-of-concept for this conceptual framework.
+We then propose a roadmap forward for *how* to improve predictions using this approach, and provide a primer on the relevant tools and methods that could be incorporated into models of this type in the future in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].

-We can represent these networks of interactions as graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco; @Pascual2006EcoNet].
-The value of each edge represents information about that interaction.
-We can represent this network using a matrix, using 1s and 0s to represent the presence or absence of an interaction between species $i$ and species $j$ at each matrix entry $(i,j)$.
-[@Dunne2006NetStr].
-This construct allows for convenient computation of network properties, particularly properties relating to network structure.

-Better prediction of ecological networks would help unify the fields of community, network, and spatial ecology; improve the quantification of the functional relationships between species [@Dehling2018BriElt;
-@OConnor2020UnvFoo]; re-evaluate metacommunities in light of network structure [@Guzman2019MulExt]; and enable a new line of research into the biogeography of species interactions [@Massol2017ChaFou; @Braga2019SpaAna] which incorporates a synthesis of both Eltonian and Grinnellian niche [@Gravel2019BriElt].
-Further, the ability to reliably predict and forecast species interactions would inform conservation efforts for protecting species, communities, and ecosystems.
-International panels draw on models to establish scientific consensus [@Araujo2019StaDis]---IUCN Red List assessments includes an evaluation of a species from known, inferred, and projected sites of occurrence [@IUCNRedListTechnicalWorkingGroup2019MapSta], which can be improved through more effective forecasts of species distributions and interactions [@Syfert2014UsiSpe].
-Integration of species interactions into the assessment of vulnerability to climate change is a needed methodological advance [@Foden2016IucSsc].
-IPBES recognized that models for forecasting regional biodiversity dynamics will need to incorporate species interactions [@IPBES2016MetAss].
-Moreover, recent studies argue for a shift in focus from species to interaction networks for biodiversity conservation to better protect species, ecosystem processes, and ecosystem services [@Harvey2017BriEco].
-Interactions are a key element of the functional role of a species, which should be considered for the evaluation of species recovery for the development of an IUCN Green List of recovered species or similar [@Akcakaya2018QuaSpe].

-The scope od this paper is not to provide a complete overview of the the state of predictive network ecology but rather to present a workflow (**roadmap?**) of *how* to move through the predictive modelling process.
-We place an emphasis on how we can use (and capitalise on) modern machine learning techniques as well as the various components and aspects of network structure and interactions that we should focus our attention on, especially within a spatial context.
-This workflow is illustrated by a data-driven example whereby we construct a metaweb of host-parasite interactions across space.

 # Proof-of-Concept